volkerjaenisch/inqbus.installer/doc/source/handler.rst

 Therefore it takes four arguments.

-The next to one specify the directory where your project is saved.
+The first two one specify the directory where your project is saved.
 The first argument is the name of your project and also the name of the project's root-directory.
 The second one is the path to the directory, where the root-directory is found.